Sufi philosophy: Nasma

 Nasma is the Sufi term for the subtle or Astral Body.
 It is not to be confused with the Ruh (spirit) which transcends both nasma and physical form.

 Physical body

 Sufism demarcates the physical body from the Nasma.
-According to Sufi beliefs, physical body is a reflection of spiritual body or ‘batin’ or ‘ruh’, as also stated in one of the famous hadiths of Prophet Mohammad ,”Actions are but by intentions”.
+According to Sufi beliefs, physical body is a reflection of spiritual body or ‘batin’ or ‘ruh’, as also stated in a hadith (saying) of Muhammad: "Actions are but by intentions".

 Spiritual states

 Ḥāl

 A ḥāl (pl. aḥwāl) is a state of consciousness that arises in the course of spiritual wayfaring (sulūk), either within or outside of the formal practice of remembrance (dhikr).
 Among these are states of bliss (wajd), bewilderment (hayrah), and various others.
 The transient nature of such states is contrasted with the more abiding quality of a maqām (station), i.e. a stage along the spiritual path.

 Both aḥwāl and maqāmat are considered gifts from God, not experiences generated by any technique in itself.
 While they are auspicious signs, the sālik is exhorted not to be diverted by their charms but to remain steadfast in seeking God alone through love and knowledge.